Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------

 ## CURRENTLY SUPPORTED ARCHITECTURES
-The main goal is to get the library and game to work on most 8-bit architectures but other systems are also considered.
+The main goal is to get the library and game to work on most 8-bit architectures as well as many other architectures:

 ### 8-BIT ARCHITECTURES
 - COSMAC RCA 1802